Travelling around Bangkok

 The popular Chatuchak Weekend Market is located at Mo Chit station on the Sukhumvit BTS line and Chatuchak Park on the MRT line.

 Bangkok is split in two by the Chao Phraya River, and the west bank (formerly Thonburi) is still home to a pretty extensive canal system.
 One of the best ways (although not necessarily the quickest) to visit sights along the river bank, like the Grand Palace and Wat Pho Temple, is by boat.
 The main pier (Tha Sathon, or Central Pier) connects with the Saphan Taksin BTS station.

 The Chao Phraya Express Boat (orange flag) departs every 10 - 20 minutes between 6 am and 7 pm.
 Tickets cost 15 THB (US$ 0.40) and the boat stops at most major piers between Wat Rajsingkorn in the south of Bangkok, to Nonthaburi in the north.

 The tourist boat (blue flag) runs from Central Pier to Phra Athit/Banglamphu Pier (number 13 on our map).
 It departs every 30 minutes from 9:30 am to 5 pm and stops at 8 main piers on the route.
-Tickets cost 40 THB (US$ 1.10) - the 150 THB (US$ 4) all-day ticket offered by touts isn't usually worth it.
+Tickets cost 40 THB (US$ 1.20).
+The 150 THB (US$ 4.30) all-day ticket offered by touts isn't usually worth it.

-To cross the river, there are countless ferries which run every few minutes all day and into the night, charging just 3 THB (US$ 0.10).
+To cross the river, there are countless ferries that run every few minutes all day and into the night, charging just 3 THB (US$ 0.10).

-Travelling around Bangkok by taxi is surprisingly cheap - sometimes even more so than the Skytrain - plus, it's comfortable, easy and the drivers are usually really friendly.
+Traveling around Bangkok by taxi is surprisingly cheap - sometimes even more so than the Skytrain - plus, it's comfortable and easy, and the drivers are usually really friendly.

 Don't expect your driver to speak English.
 An address written in Thai is a good bet to ensure you'll get to the right place!